alfiopuglisi/guietta/docs/index.rst

 Also featuring:
  - matplotlib integration, for easy event-driven plots
+ - easily display columns of data in labels using lists and dicts
  - multiple windows
  - customizable behaviour in case of exceptions
  - queue-like mode (a la PySimpleGUI)